GM Bankruptcy Judge Reconsiders Decision to Shield Automaker from Economic Damage Claims

 If you or a loved one purchased a GM vehicle that was affected by the ignition switch defect recalls, you may be entitled to file a diminished value claim.

-Pitman, Kalkhoff, Sicula & Dentice is prepared to help you determine your legal options.
+The personal injury attorneys at Pitman, Kalkhoff, Sicula & Dentice are prepared to help you determine your legal options.
 Contact us today for a FREE case evaluation.